slzr23/Role_Game/README.md

 # ENGLISH-LANGUAGE VERSION
 # Turn-based role-playing game: Concept

 Here is the repository of a game made by me in Python.
 This game is automated and is executed over 100 rounds.
 The game takes place on a patch of grass where different characters fight to make their community survive.
 You have for types of communities that are: Wolf, Warrior, Archer and Stealer.
-Each category has some particular aspects that you can find in the file "capacities."
+Each category has some particular aspects that you can find in the file "Capacities.png"

 # Made in Python: Matplotlib & SVG